Carglglz/upydev/docs/source/bleshellrepl.rst

     esp32@ble_device:~ $

-By default advertsing and GAP name is set using device platform and unique id. e.g. adverstising namee ``esp32-74`` and GAP name ``ESP32@7c9ebd3d9df4`` To set a custom name use ``set localname [NAME]`` in upydev or shell-repl as
+By default advertising and GAP name is set using device platform and unique id. e.g. advertising name ``esp32-74`` and GAP name ``ESP32@7c9ebd3d9df4`` To set a custom name use ``set localname [NAME]`` in upydev or shell-repl as

 .. code-block:: console